woa-vayu/POCOX3Pro-Guides/Update-en/UpdateDriversAndUEFI.md

   </p>
 </details>

+## Booting to recovery

+- If not already done, please proceed with the installing recovery as told in **Flashing recovery** section in [Partitioning](/InstallWindows-en/Partitioning.md) guide for the POCO X3 Pro.
+Come back once you're done.

+- Reboot into recovery

+Your POCO X3 Pro will boot into TWRP/SHRP.

 ## Entering Mass Storage Mode

-- Reboot your deivce into recovery

 - Run the mass storage shell script in order to boot into Mass Storage from recovery.
 You must decrypt your data if it asks you to.